Loss of retirement income fund

 Statement of Investment Policies and Procedures

 This Statement of Investment Policies and Procedures (“SIPP”) applies to the assets (the “Fund”) held on behalf of the Loss of Retirement Income Fund of the Workplace Safety and Insurance Board (“WSIB”) as continued under the Workplace Safety and Insurance Act, 1997 (the “Act”) as amended from time to time.
-The Board of Directors of the WSIB (“Board of Directors”), the Investment Committee of the Board of Directors (“Investment Committee”), the Investment Managers as hereinafter defined, and any officer, employee, agent or advisor providing services in connection with the investments of the Fund shall accept and adhere to the SIPP.
+The Board of Directors of the WSIB (“Board of Directors”), the Investment Committee of the Board of Directors (“Investment Committee”), the Investment Manager as hereinafter defined, and any officer, employee, agent or advisor providing services in connection with the investments of the Fund shall accept and adhere to the SIPP.

 1. Purpose

-2. The investment horizon of the Fund;
+2. The investment horizon;

-3. The net cash flow position of the Fund;
+3. The net cash flow position;

 4. Historical and expected capital market returns;

-5. Risk factors and WSIB’s risk appetite;
+5. Risk factors and the WSIB’s risk appetite;

 2. Fund characteristics and background

+Under section 43 of the Act, injured workers receive Loss of Earnings (“LOE”) benefits.
 Under section 45 of the Act, an injured worker who received LOE benefits for 12 continuous months or more is entitled to receive Loss of Retirement Income (“LRI”) benefits at age 65.
 For the purpose of funding the LRI benefit, the WSIB is required to set aside an amount equal to 5% of each LOE payment paid to the worker.
 Injured workers may also elect to contribute 5% of each LOE payment they receive to fund the LRI benefit (“Voluntary Contributions”).

 For workers injured prior to January 1, 1998, the Workers' Compensation Act ("WCA") continues to apply.
 Under section 43 of the WCA, injured workers receive Future Economic Loss ("FEL") benefits to compensate for the future loss of earnings that result from work-related injuries.
 The amount to be set aside to fund the LRI benefit for these workers is equal to 10% of every FEL payment.
 Under the WCA, workers are not entitled to elect to make Voluntary Contributions.